pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/final.md

 **Due:**
 : 2:00pm Wed.
 May 5, 2021

-*NOTE: No grace days may be used on this assignment*

 ## Description

 This assignment requires you to find a topic that interests you and can